 A symbol of the city itself, the Duomo is one of the most beautiful in Italy.
 The construction began in 1290, with the support of both the Catholic Church and the city.
 The intent was to create one large cathedral for the city, to replace two decaying churches that existed there before.
 It should also be noted that the delightful story of the event of the Miracle of Bolsena encouraged the construction of the Duomo.

 Among the sculptors is Ippolito Scalza (local architect of several works in Orvieto including the Town Hall), which can be seen inside the Duomo, the Statua della Pietà.
-Among the painters are Ugolino di Prete Ilario, Gentile da Fabriano, Beato Angelico and Luca Signorelli’s frescoes in particular for the two beautiful chapels of San Brizio, and the Corporale.
+Among the painters are Ugolino di Prete Ilario, Gentile da Fabriano, Beato Angelico and Luca Signorelli’s frescoes in particular for the two beautiful chapels. the chapel of San Brizio, and the chapel of SS Corporale.

 Rose window of the Cathedral of Orvieto